 Corporate policies and guidelines, such as our Anti-Bribery Policy, Guidelines and Commitment Concerning Advertising to Children, Environmental Sustainability Policy and Human Rights Principles, are reviewed and revised, as necessary, each year.
 New policies are periodically issued and disseminated as circumstances warrant.
-A central Index of Standards and Procedures for Compliance, maintained by the legal department, provides a comprehensive inventory of the policies, procedures and guidelines in use at the corporate level and within the individual businesses and functions.
-Similarly, a companion Index of Mechanisms for Monitoring and Auditing Compliance is maintained by the legal department to confirm responsibility for ascertaining that the policies and procedures are being followed.
-Both of these indices are reviewed and updated on an annual basis, including review by the Audit Committee of the Board of Directors.
+A central Index of Standards and Procedures and Accompanying Mechanisms for Monitoring and Auditing Compliance, maintained by the Legal Department, provides a comprehensive inventory of the policies, procedures and guidelines in use at the corporate level and within the individual businesses and functions.
+It also confirms the identity of those responsible for ascertaining that the policies and procedures are being followed.
+This index is reviewed and updated on an annual basis, and is available for review by the Audit Committee of the Board of Directors.